-Southeastern Oklahoma State University is a member of the Oklahoma System of Higher Education and is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools, American Association of Colleges for Teacher Education, American Council on Education, National Commission on Accrediting, and the Council for the Accreditation of Educator Preparation.
+Southeastern Oklahoma State University is a member of the Oklahoma System of Higher Education and is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools and the Council for the Accreditation of Educator Preparation.
 Southeastern is also accredited by the Oklahoma State Board of Education with respect to the program of preparation for all elementary and secondary teachers' certificates which it offers.
 Through its accreditation efforts with The Higher Learning Commission and approved by the Oklahoma Regents for Higher Education, Southeastern is an institution of higher education granting bachelor's and master's degrees.

-In addition to the above accreditation, the Clinical Mental Health Counseling Master of Arts Degree is accredited by the Council for Accreditation of Counseling and Related Educational Programs; the Department of Music in the School of Arts and Sciences is accredited by the National Association of Schools of Music; and the School of Business is accredited by the Association of Collegiate Business Schools and Programs to offer the following business degrees: the Bachelor of Business Administration (B.B.A.) with majors in Accounting, General Business, Finance, Management, and Marketing and the Master of Business Administration (M.B.A.)
-The School of Business is also accredited by the Association to Advance Collegiate Schools of Business, and the Aviation Sciences Institute is accredited by the Aviation Accreditation Board International.
+In addition to the above accreditation, the Department of Music in the School of Arts and Sciences is accredited by the National Association of Schools of Music The School of Business is accredited by the Association to Advance Collegiate Schools of Business, and the Bachelor of Science Professional Pilot program is accredited by the Aviation Accreditation Board International